Geneva, Nebraska

-Geneva is a city in, and the county seat of, Fillmore County, Nebraska, United States.
+Geneva is a city in and the county seat of Fillmore County, Nebraska, United States.
 The population was 2,217 at the 2010 census.

 History

 Geneva was founded in 1871.
 It was named after Geneva, in Switzerland, perhaps via Geneva, New York.

 Government

 Geneva uses a city council consisting of six members that serve four-year terms.
-As of April 2020, the current mayor of Geneva is Eric Kamler.
+As of April 2023, the current mayor of Geneva is Cody Lightwine.